Day 3: Point Grondine To the Bustard Islands

 We stopped at the Lighthouse for lunch, getting comfortable on the west side of the main lighthouse.
 What wind there was going from the east/south-east.

-The lighthouse is still working though it was automated some time ago.
-The cottage of the lighthouse keeper – pictured in a historical image below – was removed some time ago, as was the other building.
-Also gone was any evidence of the garden that the keeper Tom Flynn (he served from 1928 to 1951) had established there by hauling earth from some of the other islands and the mainland.
+The cottage of the lighthouse keeper – pictured in a 1930’s or 40’s image below along with another building to the north – are gone, as is any evidence of the garden that the keeper Tom Flynn (he served from 1928 to 1951) had established there by hauling earth from some of the other islands and the mainland.

 The above cement platform also makes for an excellent landing pad!
 See here for a shot of a Canadian Coast Guard helicopter sitting there while the lighthouse is getting serviced.